Tominator2/lollybot/trunk/ lollybot/README.txt

 Getting Started - Mac OS/Linux:
 -------------------------------

 1) Install Node.js version 0.9.1 (available at http://nodejs.org/dist/v0.9.1/)
+   (see: http://code.google.com/p/lollybot/wiki/LinuxBuild for more details about installing Node.js with Ubuntu 12.04)

+2) Open a terminal and then change into the directory containing this README.txt file, e.g.:

+     cd lollybot/

-2) Open a shell and install the required plug-ins by typing:
+3) Install the required plug-ins by typing:

      npm install commander
      npm install socket.io

-3) Before installing the node-hid plug-in make sure you also have:
+4) Before installing the node-hid plug-in make sure you also have:

      git (Mac OS & Linux)
      libudev-dev (Linux only)